pvp-masterk/6b6twiki/docs/Groups/saviors.md

 However players from 555 discovered that saviors were secretely building a very large spawn logo and completely griefed the logo using a little help from 104 and thm (this later created the group owned by Advik555 now known as "Air Destroyers"

 They continued to do well however the owner at the time (Iced Cave) was becoming less and less active, leading to many internal issues.
 Then on 8th of March 2025 EVERY saviors base was greifed, by 555/104, currently it is not known exactly how but many point towards one of the high council members being an insider.
-This led to the deletion of saviors discord & the private discord being made public by 555 and aitana.
+This led to the deletion of saviors discord & the private discord being made public by 555 and aitana (etienne200296).

 ## Bases